PlasmaFAIR/fortitude/README.md

 ## TODO

-- Report `implicit none` use in functions when its already in an enclosing module
 - Avoid `double precision`.
 - Rule for `use module` without an `only` clause.
 - Rework relationship between rules and methods.
 Instead of rules owning a method,